jean-emmanuel/open-stage-control-midi/README.md

 ## open-stage-control-midi

-The requirements for enabling MIDI support in Open Stage Control can hard to install, especially under Windows.
+The requirements for enabling MIDI support in Open Stage Control can be hard to install, especially under Windows.
 This is an attempt to provide ready-to-use binaries that Open Stage Control can use without needing any thing else installed.

 Binaries are built using [pyinstaller](https://www.pyinstaller.org/), cross-compiling is done with Travis-CI.